-0 Swim with sea lions
+- Swimming with sea lions

-- 0 Oyster farm tour in Coffin Bay
+- Oyster farm tours in Coffin Bay

-- 0 Lincoln & Coffin Bay National Parks
+- Lincoln and Coffin Bay National Parks

 - Seafood tours and tastings

-- 0 Local wineries
+- Local wineries

-- Book on the hop-on, hop-off shuttle bus
+- ▶ Book on the guided hop-on, hop-off guide town bus

-Guests can enjoy oyster tastings along with a selection of smoked and pickled seafood at the end of the tour.
-Wine is also on the menu with a visit to Peter Teakle Wines, located at the gateway to Port Lincoln, or Boston Bay Wines with their incredible views.
+Guests enjoy oyster tastings along with a selection of smoked and pickled seafood at the end of the tour.
+Wine is also on the menu with a visit to Peter Teakle Wines, located at the gateway to Port Lincoln, or Boston Bay Wines their with incredible views.
 From the tasting room, visitors can enjoy a breathtaking vista of blue seas, cruising yachts and even a whale or two.
 Good soil, a gentle climate and the meticulous attention of highly regarded winemakers produce the truly special wines that guests can sample there.